GrantAvery/code-challenge-2018/README.md

 Each **turn**, both players decide which actions they wish to take for that turn.
 Available actions are largely dependent on the **units** the player controls at the start of the turn.
 Once both players have made their decisions, the actions of both players are evaluated simultaneously, after which the game advances to the next turn.

+Players are blind to each others' actions and unit counts.

 Play within a round continues until a **clash** occurs, which decides the outcome of the round.

 A single **match** consists of multiple rounds.
 The player which wins a majority of rounds in a match is the winner.